ckeditor/ckeditor4-docs/guides/dev/configuration/spellcheck/README.md

 # Spell Checking

-Editor can be configured to use either native spell checking capabilities provided by the browser, or configured to use an external spell checking web service.
+CKEditor can be configured to use either native spell checking capabilities provided by the browser or to use an external spell checking web service.

-## Use the native spell checker
+## The Native Spell Checker

 Native spell check functionality is by default disabled in the editor, use {@link CKEDITOR.config#disableNativeSpellChecker disableNativeSpellChecker} to enable it: